RAS598-2025-S-Team03/RAS598-2025-S-Team03.github.io/docs/index.md

 #### What interfaces do you plan on developing and using to permit viewing, interaction, and storing data?

-We are developing a comprehensive GUI based on ROS that serves multiple functions:
+The team is developing a comprehensive GUI based on ROS that serves multiple functions:

 1. **Real-time Data Visualization**: